 On the Edge of Future: Narratives of the Making of a City, a three-part series, began with “Constructing Infrastructure” in November.
 The series’ inaugural dialogue invited international and local speakers to explore urban and infrastructural transformations and contemplate currencies that give infrastructure new life.

-“Urban Transformations,” the second dialogue, starts at 6 p.m. on Monday, February 5, 2018, and will take a critical look at Bilbao, Spain, and how the Guggenheim Museum catalyzed the city’s transformation.
-The discussion will examine issues of de-historicized urban territory, accessibility in the region, and incremental urbanism in an attempt to discover how design can encourage inclusion and diversity.
-An exhibition of archival findings on Bilbao’s transformation will accompany the dialogue.
+“Urban Transformations,” the second dialogue in early February took a critical look at Bilbao, Spain, and how the Guggenheim Museum catalyzed the city’s transformation.
+The discussion examined issues of de-historicized urban territory, accessibility in the region, and incremental urbanism in an attempt to discover how design can encourage inclusion and diversity.
+An exhibition of archival findings on Bilbao’s transformation accompanied the dialogue.

 The third dialogue, “Water,” starts at 6 p.m. on Monday, April 9, 2018.
 The discussion will examine the relationship between water and human geographies and how the synthesis was instrumental in the shaping of San Antonio.